ProbleMattic1/hugo-head/content/about/_index.md

 title: "About Us"
 date: 2024-01-01
 draft: false
-description: "Learn more about our company and how we use Hugo with Hygraph"
+description: "Learn more about our company and how we use Hugo with headless CMS"
 ---

-# About Our Hugo-Hygraph Integration
+# About Our Hugo-Headless CMS Integration

 We are passionate about creating modern, fast, and maintainable websites.
-This site demonstrates the power of combining Hugo's static site generation with Hygraph's headless CMS capabilities.
+This site demonstrates the power of combining Hugo's static site generation with headless CMS capabilities.

-## Why Hugo + Hygraph?
+## Why Hugo + Headless CMS?

 ### Hugo Benefits
 - **Lightning Fast**: Static sites load incredibly quickly